fraunhofer-isi/micat/doc/source/economic_indicators/economic_indicators_description.md

 data source is also identical.

 The relevant equations are on [this page](./employment_effects.md), the fact sheet can be found as a PDF [here](../fact_sheets/employment_effects.pdf).

+Impact on energy intensity
+-

+The impact on energy intensity indicator compares two cases, a baseline one without the entered savings and one with these savings.
+The result from the indicator Impact on GDP is also taken into account in the case with savings.
+For ex-ante assessment, the non-energy consumption is currently not subtracted (as shown in the [equations](./energy_intensity.md)), as the EU
+Reference Scenario data does not allow enough disaggregation of the value to use it properly.
+Since the non-energy consumption is orders of magnitude smaller than normal energy consumption and both values are affected similarly, the effect should be negligible.
+We're working on addressing this issue.

+You can find the equations [here](./energy_intensity.md), the PDF of the fact sheet is downloadable from [here](../fact_sheets/energy_intensity.pdf).

+Asset value of buildings
+-